 The primary and secondary safety endpoints were the rates of access site-related major and minor complications during follow-up (Table 3).
 The major complication rates were clinically the same (0%) for VASCADE MVP and Manual Compression (MC).
-The VASCADE MVP minor complication rate was numerically lower than for MC and clinically similar.
+The VASCADE MVP minor complication rate was numerically lower than Manual Compression and was clinically similar.